scraper-bots/vipkadr_az/README.md

-# VipKadr.az Job Scraper
+# VipKadr.az Candidate Scraper

-A high-performance async web scraper for extracting job listings from VipKadr.az using Python, asyncio, and aiohttp.
+A high-performance async web scraper for extracting candidate data from VipKadr.az job listings using Python, asyncio, and aiohttp.

 ## Features